Theobald von Bethmann Hollweg: 1914: early reactions

-Bethmann Hollweg remained largely unaffected by the patriotic enthusiasm in Germany in August of 1914 (the so-called "spirit of 1914").
+Bethmann Hollweg remained largely unaffected by the patriotic enthusiasm in Germany in August 1914 (the so-called "spirit of 1914").
 A letter he sent to his friend Wolfgang von Oettingen on 30 August 1914 bears witness: "Work and hope have been sundered in my hands.
 But I feel innocent of the rivers of blood that now flow.
 Our people [Volk] is glorious and cannot perish."

 In what would later be called the September Program, the Empire formulated concrete war aims for the first time.
 The program contained demands for territory in Europe directed primarily against Russia, as well as the creation of a European customs union that would smooth the way for German economic interests in neighboring countries and secure German supremacy in central Europe.
 Whether or not the plans originated with Bethmann Hollweg cannot be proven.
 His associate Kurt Riezler is generally considered to have been the author.
 Riezler wrote on 20 September 1914 that the Chancellor would "never do more than listen on the issue of war aims."
 Nevertheless, Bethmann Hollweg signed the September Program.

 Bethmann Hollweg admitted in 1918 that demanding the restoration of Belgium would probably have been the best thing to do.
 But under the enormous pressure coming from the military, which was clamoring for annexations ("That cursed sentiment at Headquarters"), it was not possible at the time, he said, and politics, as Otto von Bismarck had remarked, was the art of the possible.

 Instead the Chancellor spoke of a "pledge" (Faustpfand) to Belgium and France.
 For him the formulation had the advantage that it did not lead to a premature commitment, since the question of redeeming the pledge would arise only at the end of the war.
 It was thus a rhetorical weapon against annexationist claims.
 Bethmann Hollweg probably never retracted his 4 August 1914 statement admitting guilt for the "injustice to Belgium", although some historians think he did.
 In May 1917 he told his friend Karl von Weizsäcker that he had wanted to bind the Social Democrats to the Empire with both formulations ("pledge" and "injustice to Belgium").
 Before the Weimar National Assembly's committee of inquiry on the question of war guilt in 1919, he stressed that he had never revoked the confession of wrongdoing.

 At all times Bethmann Hollweg emphasized the defensive character he believed the war had.
 He always spoke of "securing" the Reich and, in the event of victory, of a "stronger Germany" – but never of a "larger one", as a member of the Pan-German League remarked disapprovingly.
 Although Bethmann Hollweg spoke at Headquarters in March 1915 of the liberation of Belgium, he could not meet the demands of the left, which was insisting on a statement of total renunciation, and still continue to be sure of the goodwill of Wilhelm II.